skuzzle/stringz/README.md

 stringz
 =====
+Make externalized Strings as easy accessible as inline Strings!

 stringz makes it easy to access externalized strings which are stored in default Java Resource Bundles.
 It provides some additional features like properties file inheritance to include translation keys from other resource bundles and